Data & Scripts

 2. In Orange, add a Python Script widget and paste the code

-3. Change TEXT_COLUMN to match your corpus column name (see the script comments)
+3. Change TEXT_COLUMN to match your corpus’s text column name

 4. Connect it to your data flow and run